Third Grade Language Arts Curriculum (Christian Version)

 - Resource Pack

-The Third Grade SE Language Artsprogram includes a review of phonics with application to more complex words.
-The language program develops vocabulary, grammar, semantics, creative writing, understanding of story structure, sentence structure and many other concepts.
+The Third Grade SE Language Arts program includes a phonics review with application to more complex words.
+In addition, the language program develops vocabulary, grammar, semantics, creative writing, understanding of story structure, sentence structure, and many other concepts.

-The SE Teacher's Manuals include daily lesson plans and reference material, making it ideal for home school programs and classroom phonics.
+The SE Teacher’s Manuals include daily lesson plans and reference material, making it ideal for home school programs and classroom phonics.
 The teacher’s Manual lightens the load for lesson prep.
 Lesson objectives are clearly stated at the beginning of the lesson, so you know what is being taught at a glance.
 The Preparation section lists materials used in the lesson.
 In most lessons, no materials preparation is needed.
-The teaching section provides easy to follow teaching content with light scripting.
-Lesson pages also provide thumbnail sketches of workbook pages.
+The teaching section provides easy-to-follow teaching content with light scripting.

 Teacher’s Manual Part 1 covers lessons 1 to 80.